Hair Towel Crochet Pattern: Free Printable PDF

 Drying.
 Tumble dry on low heat or lay flat to dry.
 High heat is the biggest enemy of cotton crochet items and can cause significant shrinkage and warping.
 If you want to maintain the exact size and shape of your towel, flat drying is the safest option.
 Simply lay it on a clean towel and reshape it gently with your hands.

-How Do You Best Yarns for Hair Towels and Wraps?
+Best Yarns for Hair Towels and Wraps

 The yarn you choose for a hair towel makes a significant difference in how well it works.
 Hair towels need to absorb moisture quickly while being gentle on your hair cuticle.
 Regular towel material can be too rough and cause frizz and breakage, especially for curly hair types.
 Here are the best yarn options ranked by performance.